Two Heads Creek

-Synopsis
+Plot

 While mourning their mother Gabriella, Norman and Anna discover that she had adopted them and that their birth mother Mary lived in small, remote Australian town of Two Heads Creek.
 Arriving in the town from overseas, they learn that she owned all of the businesses in the area and quickly meet all of the town's residents.
 One resident, Hans, wants the siblings to quickly leave town and attempts to convince them to leave by lying that Mary died years ago.
 When caught, he changes the story to say that she died a day ago and that the funeral will be held the following day.
 After settling down for the night Norman is stabbed by one of the townspeople, which another inhabitant, Daisy, claims was done out of a belief that Norman's birth brought about a plague that killed all of the town's pigs.
 Mary sent Norman and Anna away out of fear that the townspeople would seek revenge.

 During the funeral the following day Norman grows increasingly suspicious when the body doesn't resemble a photograph of their mother.
 He also notices that the immigration officer that they spoke to in the airport has arrived in town and later digs up Mary's coffin, only for it to be empty.
 Aware of Norman's concerns but uninterested in anything other than gaining an inheritance, Anna leaves town.
 While she is gone Norman discovers that the town's true purpose is to kill problem immigrants and turn them into sausage, something that the Australian government uses to their advantage.
 He tries to rescue some tourists that had been captured for this very purpose, but is instead caught himself and knocked out.
 Before he loses consciousness he sees that one of the townspeople, Daisy, was also imprisoned.
 He awakens to find himself at the town's Australia Day celebration where they indulge in cannibalistic behaviors.
 Norman is rescued by Anna and he confronts Hans, who confesses that he is the siblings' father before he is murdered by a townsperson.
 Before they can be killed themselves, Norman and Anna are rescued by their mother Mary.

 Mary reveals that the townspeople began eating human flesh after the pigs died off and found that they enjoyed the experience.
 She kept silent out of fear that Daisy, who is also her child, would be put in danger.
 While she sent Anna and Norman away, Mary kept up with their lives, proud of their accomplishments.
 Mary kept a tenuous peace with the villagers until she finally admitted she wanted to leave, after which they tried to kill her.
 To keep her safe, Hans faked her death.
 Mary, Anna, and Norman ultimately defeat the townspeople during a showdown that leaves only Mary and her children alive.
 The film ends with the family opening up a vegan food truck together.